top of page

 Resources for Further Study

-Bad Faith: Christian Nationalism's Unholy War on Democracy (2024) is an excellent resource for understanding the historical and political background of this movement that will survive any election cycle.
+Bad Faith: Christian Nationalism's Unholy War on Democracy (2024) is an excellent resource for understanding the historical and political background of this movement that is now entrenched in the halls of power.
 Information and the film's trailer can be found here.
 For a viewer's guide to this documentary, click here.
 A resource listing can be found here.
 The film can be viewed on multiple screening platforms.

 Our Current Number of Signers.